ietf-tapswg/api-drafts/draft-trammell-taps-interface.md

 The Ready event occurs after Initiate has established a transport-layer connection on at least one usable candidate Protocol Stack over at least one candidate Path.
-No Receive events (see {{receiving}}) will occur until after the Ready event for connections established using Initiate.
+No Receive events (see {{receiving}}) will occur before the Ready event for connections established using Initiate.
-\[MICHAEL: This is a difficult read.
-Can we phrase this as "...will occur before the Ready event for connections...", or did you have a specific reason to write "until after the Ready event"?]

-Connection -> Error&lt;contentRef, error>
+Connection -> InitiateError&lt;>

-An error with empty contentRef and error identifier "InitiateError" occurs either when the set of local and remote specifiers and transport and cryptographic parameters cannot be fulfilled on a connection for initiation (e.g. the set of available Paths and/or Protocol Stacks meeting the constraints is empty), when the remote specifier cannot be resolved, or when
+An InitiateError occurs either when the set of local and remote specifiers and transport and cryptographic parameters cannot be fulfilled on a connection for initiation (e.g. the set of available Paths and/or Protocol Stacks meeting the constraints is empty), when the remote specifier cannot be resolved, or when